 Competitor magazine declared Camp Eagle “Texas’ best adventure destination.”
 It’s no surprise with 1400 acres of rugged Hill Country along with natural caves, a quarter mile of 150′ limestone cliffs, and 1.5 miles of the crystal clear Nueces River.
 That’s more natural resources jammed into one space than most camps across the nation can claim.
 It is known for their mountain biking trails!

-- Yurt (wood lattice and canvas top, (A/C and heat)-$20 per person, (8 and up) and $12 (4 to 7)3 and under free.
+- Yurt (wood lattice and canvas top, (A/C and heat)-$20 per person, all ages.
 Bathhouse is outside in another Yurt.
 This sleeps 14 in bunks, but if we do not have 12 paying adults ($120 x 2 nights), we cannot use a yurt.
 We can do males and females in two separate dorms, or you can share it with others you know (to equal 12).

 If you are like me and just watch, you do not have to pay for these two activities.
 Prices are per activity.